-Right before sunset, cross over the famous Charles Bridge: a charming cobbled, pedestrians-only, gateway from the old town across to Mala Strana and the castle.
+Right before sunset, cross over the famous Charles Bridge: a charming cobbled, pedestrians-only gateway from the old town across to Mala Strana and the castle.
 Built in 1357, the Charles Bridge features 30 statues that represent saints from Czech history.
-Nowadays, it is occupied with artists, musicians and is simply fantastic for a stroll.
+Nowadays, it is occupied by artists and musicians and is simply fantastic for a stroll.

-Close by to the bridge is the narrowest street in Prague, measuring in at only 50cm wide!
-It even has its own traffic light to prevent people walking into each other.
+Close by the bridge is the narrowest street in Prague, measuring in at only 50cm wide!
+It even has its own traffic light to prevent people from walking into each other.

 Day 3 – Outside Prague

 The countryside around Prague is spectacular!
 Explore lakes, canyons, and castles with all the things to do on day 3.

 Start your day off right by visiting the Naplavka farmers market!
 The market is located here and is a great thing to do in Prague on a Saturday morning.
 Wander along the riverbanks, discovering all the stalls selling fresh fruit and vegetables, as well as delicious bread, pastries, and coffee.
 Delicious!
 Note: Only on Saturdays.